QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

     maximum(a) == maxval

-To evenly space points where the maximum value is important,
+To evenly space points where the maximum value is important, i.e., ``linspace`` in other languages

 :.. code-block:: julia